2026 Early Hearing Detection & Intervention Conference

 Nonfinancial -

-Dr. Nicole E. Corbin is a Scientist and the Director of the Pediatric Binaural Integration Lab at Boys Town National Research Hospital.
-Her research primarily focuses on the development and outcomes of children who have unilateral hearing loss.
-Prior to joining Boys Town National Research Hospital, she was an Assistant Professor at the University of Pittsburgh in the Department of Communication Science and Disorders and the Co-Investigator of a Pediatric Audiology Training Grant in the Leadership Education in Neurodevelopmental Disabilities and Related Disorders (LEND) Center.
-Dr. Corbin continues to collaborate with the University of Pittsburgh in her scientific and audiology training endeavors.
+Nicole Corbin is a Scientist and the Director of the Pediatric Binaural Integration Lab at Boys Town National Research Hospital.
+The goal of her lab is to understand how children who are deaf/hard-of-hearing in one ear learn to navigate complex listening environments and optimize auditory input to support their academic, communication, and social-emotional development.
+Prior to joining Boys Town National Research Hospital, she was an Assistant Professor and the Co-Investigator of a Pediatric Audiology Competitive Supplement to the Leadership Education in Neurodevelopmental and related Disabilities (LEND) program at the University of Pittsburgh.

 ASHA DISCLOSURE: